telefonicaid/fiware-aiakos/README.rst

 Lab node in order to secure the access to the virtual machines instantiated in the FIWARE Lab.

-Each region of FIWARE Lab must generate and provided a SSH public key and a GPG public key.
+Each region of FIWARE Lab must generate and provide a SSH public key and a GPG public key.
 As a remainder, it is perfectly secure that people have access to public keys.
 Only the private keys must remain secret.

 Top_